eric-schmidt/demo-cli-markdown-migration/README.md

 > **NOTE:** This script is a proof-of-concept and should be treated as such.
 Before deploying this script or operating on any production content, be sure to thoroughly test and ensure you understand how the key commands operate at a base level.

 A Node.js tool that fetches markdown from any public URL, validates its structure, and generates a Contentful-compatible import file.
 The tool features clean separation of concerns with dedicated scripts for generation, validation, and import.
-Additionally, `src/content-model.js` is included so that you can automatically set up a compatible Contentful Space with the necessary content type + fields in order to test the import.

 ## Features